The word tantra (Sanskrit : Tissue, continuum, context; liberation by desire (Tanha) ) is a common term in Shivaism and Vajrayana.

 The actually secret tantra system came into a twilight, especially through the Yab-Yum representations and the Vama and Kaula-Acharas.

-Most of the so-called tantric groups offer therefore a confusing mix of erotic practices and pseudo-spirituality.
+Most of the western so-called tantric groups offer therefore a confusing mix of erotic practices and pseudo-spirituality.

 Tantra has in common that its representation is held in a deliberately misleading secret language, which also applies similarly to the allegories of Puranas.

 In Hinduism is Tantra a religious style of rituals (Vamamarga, Acharas) and meditation.
 The name was first mentioned in the Rigveda (X.71.9).
 The Agamas contain tantric scriptures.